Incentives and Efficiency in Constrained Allocation Mechanisms: Characterizations for Specific Constraints

-Although our results are generally unrelated to stability, this is one exception.
-As mentioned, a defining feature of the roommates problem is the lack of stable outcomes.
-One approach is to relax stability, with a possible direction to only require that pairs of agents where each ranks the other as her favorite must be matched.
+Although the results in this paper are generally unrelated to stability, this one does speak to a stability.
+In fact, it immediately exposes a tension between incentives and stability.
+As mentioned, an important feature of the roommates problem is the lack of stable outcomes.
+A standard escape to find positive results is to demand something weaker than standard stability.
+For example, one relaxation only requires that pairs of agents where each ranks the other as her favorite must be matched, substantially reducing the set of relevant blocking pairs.
 This weaker stability condition is called ``mutually best'' by \citeasnoun{Toda06} and ``pairwise unanimity'' by \citeasnoun{tak10}.
-However, generalized serial dictatorships cannot satisfy even this very weak form of stability.
-So a corollary of Theorem \ref{Roommates_Characterization} is that no group strategy-proof and Pareto efficient mechanism can satisfy mutual best or pairwise unanimity, exposing a tension between incentives and stability for the roommates problem.
-This negative observation for the roommates problem is not new; in fact, this corollary of our result can also be implicitly derived from Theorem 2 of \citeasnoun{Takamiya13} without an explicit characterization of group strategy-proofness.\footnote{We thank Yuichiro Kamada for pointing this out to us.} Our constructive approach shows how this tension is related to the structure of the roommates problem as a constraint in our more general environment.
+However, sequential dictatorships violate even this very weak form of stability.
+So a corollary of Theorem \ref{Roommates_Characterization} is that group strategy-proofness and Pareto efficiency are incompatible with even this weak stability notion, exposing a strong tension between incentives and stability for the roommates problem.
+This negative observation for the roommates problem is not new; in fact, this corollary of our result can also be implicitly derived from Theorem 2 of \citeasnoun{Takamiya13} without an explicit characterization of group strategy-proofness.\footnote{We thank Yuichiro Kamada for pointing this out to us.} We mainly provide this result to show that our results regarding incentives and efficiency can indirectly provide insights into stability. \begin{corollary}[\citeasnoun{Takamiya13}] No group strategy-proof and Pareto efficient roommates mechanism can guarantee that mutual top choices are matched. \end{corollary}